d-bl/MAE-gf/docs/bias.md

 * [example][G-bs-xq]

 ## Short Bias
 Take just one unit of the Bias ground and place them all in the same direction (mt-0228-s), or in alternating directions (mt-0228-a).
 The latter may give nice results in two colours.
+The placing of the units in alternating directions is also shown in mrs Irvine's paper (VI).

 ![same direction][pic-0228-OG] ![alternating][pic-0228-OGy] ![short bias foto][foto-0228-OGy]
 * [mt-0228-s][G-0228-OG], [mt-0228-a][G-0228-OGy]